Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Probabilistic forecast reconciliation

-Focusing on the computational aspect\footnote{We use two R packages to sample from a the base forecast gaussian distribution: \texttt{Rfast} \citep{rfast2022} when the dimension are very big (\autoref{sec:vn525}) and \texttt{MASS} \citep{mass2002} otherwise (Sections \ref{sec:mcsim} and \ref{sec:ausgdp}).}, we can take several steps to reduce the time required to obtain simulations from the reconciled forecast distribution.
-For example when dealing with a genuine hierarchical structure (that share the same top- and bottom-level variables, \citealp{giro2022}), it is not necessary to simulate from a normal distribution with a defined covariance matrix for the entire structure.
+Focusing on the computational aspect\footnote{We use two R packages to sample from a the base forecast Gaussian distribution: \texttt{MASS} \citep{mass2002} and \texttt{Rfast} \citep{rfast2022} in Sections \ref{sec:ausgdp} and \ref{sec:vn525}, respectively.}, we can take several steps to reduce the time required to obtain simulations from the reconciled forecast distribution.
+For example when dealing with a genuine hierarchical structure, it is not necessary to simulate from a normal distribution with a defined covariance matrix for the entire structure.
 Instead, we can utilize the properties of elliptical distributions to simulate from the high frequency bottom time series and then obtain the complete simulation through the $\Svet_{ct}$ matrix.
-Furthermore, we do not need to calculate the reconciled mean and variance and generate a new sample if we already have a sample from the normal distribution of the base forecasts; we can simply apply the point forecast reconciliation \eqref{eq:Mvet} as outlined in Theorem \ref{thm:rs}.
-The relationships between base and reconciled forecast distributions and their respective simulations through Theorem \ref{thm:rs} are depicted in \autoref{fig:gaussrel}.
+Furthermore, we do not need to calculate the reconciled mean and variance and generate a new sample if we already have a sample from the normal distribution of the base forecasts; we can simply apply the point forecast reconciliation \eqref{eq:Mvet} as outlined in Theorem \ref{thm:rs}. \autoref{fig:gaussrel} shows two different but equivalent ways of obtaining reconciled forecast samples: the former from the base distribution through the Theorem \ref{thm:rs}, and the latter from the reconciled distribution through the high frequency bottom time series forecasts $\widetilde{\bvet}^{[1]}$ only.
+The two rectangles represent the base and reconciled forecast distributions, respectively.
+Enclosed within circles are the distribution parameters involved in the point forecast reconciliation process, transforming $\widehat{\xvet}$ into $\widetilde{\xvet}$ and $\Omegavet$ into $\widetilde{\Omegavet}$.
+The wave-like arrows represent the simulation processes, generating both base and reconciled forecast samples.
+Finally, the bold double arrow “$\Rightarrow$" illustrates the generation of the reconciled forecast distributions as described in Theorem \ref{thm:rs}.